Circle Kei Motors logoCIRCLE KEI MOTORS

 Best for

-• Trail, hunting and back-road exploring on any island
+• Trail, hunting and back-road exploring

 • Daily driver you also want to take up Saddle Road or Kahekili